sourcegraph/handbook/content/departments/engineering/dev/enablement/content-platform/index.md

 The Content Platform team has the following customers:

 1. Marketing department: The marketing, blog, and learn sites.
-1. Content Platform: The handbook site
+1. Product education department: The learn and docs sites.
-1. Product department: The docs site
+1. Product department: The docs site.
-1. Docs team: The docs site
+1. Sourcegraph employees: The handbook site.

 ## Principles